rmkit-dev/rmkit/README.md

 #### Uninstalling

 to remove remux, run `systemctl disable remux --now`.
-All the applications are installed into /home/root/apps, so you can delete that directory safely.
+All the applications are installed into /home/root/apps with the above `install.sh` script, so you can delete that directory safely.

 ## Building from source